YSUatKHE14/zeroPlayerGame/functionIdeas.md

-Wolves lower Atk and Def
+Wolves (Lower Attack and Defense) Beginning enemy.

-Bandits have a higher Atk than Def keep it fair
+Bandits (Higher Attack Than Defense) Slight increase in difficulty.

-Troll a higher level wolf like balanced
+Troll (Higher Level Wolf) Double wolves stats but still balanced "EX: Wolf is 1-1 make troll 4-4"

-Golm is Higher Def than attack make him tanky
+Golem (Higher Defense compared to attack) Make him like a tank.

-Dragon is a Higher attack than defense
+Dragon (Higher attack than Defense)

-Badass Tail less Black squirell make them tough
+Black squirrel with no tail (Be Difficult to a point.)